 In this work, we give geometrical characterizations for the reachability sets of continuous VASS as well their flat and linear path scheme restrictions.
 Using these characterizations, we show that for any fixed dimension, polynomial-sized linear path schemes suffice as witnesses of reachability and that reachability in linear path schemes is tractable (even if the dimension is not fixed).
 In addition, sharpen hardness results for reachability for continuous VASS in the presence of zero tests: it is \NP-hard already for dimension two.

 Two problems that remain open are the following.
 First, we do not know whether reachability is decidable for continuous VASS with zero tests of dimension $d =2,3$.
+In dimension $d=1$, the problem is known to be solvable in polynomial time~\cite{blmop21}.
 Second, we do not know what the exact complexity of the reachability problem is for fixed-dimension LPS with zero tests.